erichVK5/image2footprint/README.md

 The user can specify a minimum silk dot size; the default is 8mil, which is equivalent to 203 nanometres.

+Specifying a minimum pixel size is equivalent to specifying a threshold luminosity, below which silk dots are not generated.
+This may be of use when converting a photograph of an existing PCB into a footprint, upon which trackwork and features can be snapped to grid to duplicate the PCB.

 The utility exports three versions of the footprint:

 - one which simply averages R,G,B values to produce a grey level,